endo-do/Table-Class-Python/README.md

     - If content is larger than max_width some of the content will be cut off and replaced with '..'
     - Default set to 'None'

-- 'same_sized_cols' (bool): Sets the max_width for each cell to the largest width of the table to create a evenly spaced table.
+- 'same_sized_cols' (bool): Sets the max_width for each cell to the largest width of the table to create a evenly spaced table
     - Default set to 'False'

-- 'fill_with_empty_rows' and 'fill_with_empty_cols' (bool): fills not specified rows/cols with empty ones.
+- 'fill_with_empty_rows' and 'fill_with_empty_cols' (bool): fills not specified rows/cols with empty ones
     - e.g. if content is given as dict = {1:[a, b, c], 3:[1, 2, 3]}
     - A empty row at index 1 would be added
     - Default set to 'True'

-- 'empty_cells', 'empty_lists' and 'empty_dicts' (list): Definies what cells/lists/dicts will be treated as empty.
+- 'empty_cells', 'empty_lists' and 'empty_dicts' (list): Definies what cells/lists/dicts will be treated as empty
     - Default set to '["", "#empty"], [[], [""], ["#empty"]] and [{}, {""}, {"#empty"}]

 - 'replace_empty' (str) definies with what empty cells/lists/dicts will be replaced